-How two formerly incarcerated women are keeping courts accountable — with help from students, retirees and Fiona Apple
+Once jailed, these women now hold courts accountable — with help from students, retirees and Fiona Apple

 In February 2020, Carmen Johnson started court-watching every day, and slowly she felt her pain transform into purpose.

-Then in mid-March 2020, as the coronavirus began to spread, courts closed — temporarily shutting off access to bond hearings.
+Then in mid-March 2020, as the coronavirus began to spread, courts closed — temporarily shutting off public access to bond hearings.

 “I was like, what are we going to do now?”
 Carmen Johnson remembers thinking.